Why we love this

 This is a really great example of matching your copy's energy to the stakes of the purchase.

-Sometimes, when you're writing copy, it can be tempting to go all the way with it.
-Suddenly, the dishcloth you're writing about becomes "a microfibres miracle, specifically designed to agitate and excavate even the stubbornest of stains.
-Prepare yourself, your dishes will never be the same again."
+Suddenly, the dishcloth you're writing about becomes "a microfibrous miracle, specifically designed to agitate and excavate even the stubbornest of stains.
+Prepare yourself, you'll never look at a yellow and green scrubby again."